Shallu9876/Exam-practice-250318/Network WiFi Connection Troubleshooting.md

 3.Instructables: Features a user-friendly tutorial on troubleshooting home network issues, covering aspects like checking hardware connections, configuring network settings, and optimizing router placement.
 [Here is the Link](https://www.instructables.com/How-to-troubleshoot-your-home-network/?utm_source=chatgpt.com)

+One of the first steps in troubleshooting a network connection problem is figuring out if you have a valid IP address, and if it was configured automatically or manually. so it is a further way to fix your network problem in case of cables right connectivity.

 ## Find a 2 sites with trouble shooting info to the Access point or wifi router